indentapis/examples/webhooks/change/terraform-gcloud-google-groups-webhook/readme.md

 ### About example

-This is a simple example showing how to use [Terraform](https://terraform.io) to deploy a function that can add or remove users from Google Groups programatically.
+This is a simple example showing how to use [Google Cloud Functions](https://cloud.google.com/) to deploy an Indent webhook for managing access to Google Groups.